Taiwan is hit by its strongest earthquake in nearly 25 years

 TAIPEI, Taiwan — A major earthquake struck Taiwan during the morning rush hour on Wednesday, collapsing buildings and triggering tsunami warnings in Japan and the Philippines.

-At least seven people were reported dead and dozens more injured due to the quake, officials said.
+At least seven people were reported dead, officials said.
+More than 700 were missing, The Associated Press reported.

 Strong shaking was felt in Taipei, the capital, some 100 miles away, with aftershocks continued for roughly two hours.
 And there were reports in China that people as far away as Shanghai, about 500 miles to the north, could feel the earthquake.